Definition of Hunt

 humans resorted to hunting, fishing, and gathering food for subsistence.
 In this regard, hunting allowed people to obtain the necessary protein by eating the meat of hunted animals.

-Hunting is currently consider a recreational or sporting activity following specific legislation to prevent species from becoming extinct.
+Hunting currently considers a recreational or sporting activity following specific legislation to prevent species from becoming extinct.
 However, a significant movement advocates a total ban on hunting to conserve animal life.

 One of the most influential writers of Spanish literature of all time is Miguel Delibes, known for works such as “The Shadow of the Cypress is Long” or “Five Hours with Mario”.
 An author who has in his bibliography a long list of books on hunting, among which we can highlight “The hunt for the red partridge”, “The joys of hunting”, “The partridges on Sunday”, “The last reserve” or “The Little Game Book